gator-program/respondo/README.md

-# Antwort - Library for Response Functions
+# respondo - Library for Response Functions

-Antwort is a library for evaluating response functions using wave-function-based methods, such as ADC.
+respondo is a library for evaluating response functions using wave-function-based methods, such as ADC.

 Examples can be found in the `examples` folder.

 ## Dependencies